juxor/afaq/markdown/secI1.md

 income does not mean that it is an inefficient use of resources in the sense of meeting human needs (and could make a profit under another, more equal, distribution of wealth).
-So the "efficient" allocation of resources in terms of price (i.e., profit) is often no such thing as the wealthy few skews market decisions in their favour.
+So the "efficient" allocation of resources in terms of price (i.e., profit) is often no such thing as the wealthy few skew market decisions in their favour.

 It is important to remember that, for the "Austrians", preferences are demonstrated through action in the market and they are not interested in opinions, thus any preference which is not expressed by action is irrelevant to them.
-So any attempt to collectively prioritise, say, building decent housing for all, provide health care for everyone, abolish poverty, and so forth are all considered "inefficient" uses of resources as those who receive them would not, normally, be able to afford them and, consequently, do not really desire them anyway (as they, needless to say, do not express that desire by market exchanges!).
+So any attempt to collectively prioritise, say, building decent housing for all, provide health care for everyone, and so forth are all considered "inefficient" uses of resources as those who receive them would not, normally, be able to afford them and, consequently, do not really desire them anyway (as they, needless to say, do not express that desire by market exchanges!).
 Yet this ignores the awkward fact that in the market, people can only act if they have money to make their preferences known.
 Thus those who have a need but no money do not count when determining if the market is efficient or not.
 There is simply no room for the real people who can be harmed by real markets.
 As economist Amartya Sen argues, the workings of a "pure" capitalist market, as desired by "Austrians" economists and other propertarians, _"can be problematic since the actual consequences of the operation of these entitlements can, quite possibly, include rather terrible results.
-It can, in particular, lead to the violation of the substantive freedom of individuals to achieve those things to which they have reason to attach great importance, including escaping avoidable morality, being well nourished and healthy, being able to read, write and count and so on."_ In fact, _"even gigantic famines can result without anyone's [right] libertarian rights (including property rights) being violated.
+It can, in particular, lead to the violation of the substantive freedom of individuals to achieve those things to which they have reason to attach great importance, including escaping avoidable mortality, being well nourished and healthy, being able to read, write and count and so on."_ In fact, _"even gigantic famines can result without anyone's [right] libertarian rights (including property rights) being violated.
 The destitutes such as the unemployed or the impoverished may starve precisely because their 'entitlements' . . . do not give them enough food."_ Similarly, _"deprivation"_ such as _"regular undernourishment"_, the _"lack of medical care for curable illnesses"_ can _"coexist with all [right] libertarian rights